abtzpro/FaceHugger/README.md

 this script requires a valid API key and secret from Clearview AI, which can only be obtained through their official channels.

-#FaceHugger is developed by abtzpro and Hello Security.
+#FaceHugger is Developed by abtzpro, Adam R, and Hello Security

 #FaceHugger is still a work in progress and as such if bugs are encountered please report them.